cam.testing#

 Test the waterline functionality in the scene.

-This function adds a test mesh at a specified position and then performs a camera operation with the strategy set to ‘WATERLINE’.
+This function adds a test mesh at a specified position and then performs a CAM operation with the strategy set to ‘WATERLINE’.
 It also configures the optimization pixel size for the operation.
 The function is intended for use in a 3D environment where waterline calculations are necessary for rendering or simulation.

 Parameters: